CSEKU160212/LearningReactRedux/README.md

 #Learning React-Redux
 # Getting Started with Create React App

 Clone the repo.
-Run:
+In the project directory run:
-## npm install
+## `npm install`

+This command will install dependencies.

 In the project directory, you can run: